-For a new twist on the traditional cheese and crackers, try this beautiful Mediterranean-inspired spread for appetizers.
-The star, a tangy baked goat feta cheese drizzled with olive oil, fresh herbs and red pepper.
+A twist on traditional cheese and crackers, try this beautiful Mediterranean appetizer tray called a mezze platter with baked feta.
+The star, a tangy goat cheese baked fetadrizzled with olive oil, fresh herbs and red pepper.
 It takes just 15 minutes in the oven.
 The rest of the tray is easily assembled from purchased ingredients.
-There’s something for everyone to nibble on while you finish dinner.
+There’s something for everyone to nibble on.

 The event was a cheese tasting and making class, arranged by fellow food bloggers Andrew Wilder and Erika Kerekes.
 In spite of 4 hours of LA traffic, this was an invitation I looked forward to.

-Because they want their products to be as unprocessed as possible, Redwood Hill Farm does not homogenize their milk.
+Because they create their products to be as unprocessed as possible, Redwood Hill Farm does not homogenize their milk.
 Their products are free of sugar, coloring, preservatives, or powdered milk.
 That must be why the quality is so high and the taste, fantastic.
-Since then, I have found their raw goat milk feta at Whole Foods.
+Since then, I have found their raw goat milk feta at Whole Foods and other markets.

 One more tip on a fabulous new food find I’ve been enjoying – American, artisan-produced Speck (smoked Prosciutto) from La Quercia.
 It’s what I used for this tempting tray.
 You can read more about the company and their terrific products on their website.
 La Quercia describes their Speck as an earthy, rich, deep, sweet meat, with a light applewood smoke flavor.
 It’s really a treat.
 Great under poached eggs on the weekend too.